LynnKhine/My-Notes-markdown-/CSharp Connection String.md

 ```

 ### Create DBContext (DBset)

-create a new file under new folder and this file is to keep entity names
+Create a new file under new folder and this file is to keep entity names

 ```csharp
 public class AppDbContext : DbContext